 ➰ Experimental ethnography is neither before, nor after, nor against method.
 If methodology is a travel guide to research methods, experimental ethnography is aimless wandering in the hinterland of practice.
 Feel free to find shelter in case of epistemological precipitations.

 ➰ Resist the disciplinary injunction to reveal and excuse your research methods.
-Justify your methodology through provocation, sneak back epistemological conclusions from the backdoor of experience.
+Justify your methodology through provocation, sneak back epistemological conclusions in from the backdoor of experience.

 ➰ Experimental ethnography does not necessarily rely on the freedoms of improvisational research.
-Give yourself restrictions, then double them.
+Give yourself restrictions, then redouble them.
 Try to avoid indulging in the self-congratulatory pleasures of deep hanging out until you understand their local value.

 ➰ There is no ethnos.
 You already belong to whatever tribe of unknowing experimental ethnographers your research proposal pulls together.